 Back in March 2020, (how has it been a year already?) when Covid-19 was first widely acknowledged in the U.S., restaurants shut down, people sheltered in place, and others fled from crowded cities to rural communities.
 Almost immediately, nature responded, too.
 In Los Angeles, a city notoriously known for bad air quality, the peaks of the San Gabriel mountains were visible from downtown, a phenomenon that rarely, if ever, occurs.
 In Venice, Italy, the country’s famous canals, once murky, began to clear up.
 And like in Los Angeles, the peaks of Mount Kenya could be seen from Narobi.
 All over the world, animals came out from their forest hiding spots to explore the empty streets in now-quiet neighborhoods and cities.

 As spring turned to summer, it became clear that social distancing and being stuck inside was our new reality for the unforeseen future.
+The Covid-19 nature boom took off.
 Whether for exercise or mental health, people across the country — myself included — took the opportunity to reconnect with the thing that had mesmerized us at the beginning of the pandemic — nature.

 Public lands all over the country experienced surges in visitation.
 In June 2020, Pennsylvania State Parks recorded more than 1 million more visitors than the same time the previous year.
 Utah State Parks experienced a 33 percent uptick — or 2.6 million more visitors — from 2019 to 2020.
 North Carolina State Parks saw a record 19.8 million visitors, Colorado Parks and Wildlife logged a 30% increase in visitation in 2020, and West Virginia State Parks saw a 227% increase in online reservations in June 2020.
 In early November, Washington, D.C.’s Rails-To-Trails Conservancy reported an 80% increase in trail usage.